wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

 # Tomogram Reconstruction using NovaCTF

 Final tomogram reconstruction for subtomogram averaging will be performed using novaCTF, which allows for 3D CTF-correction during reconstruction.
 TOMOMAN will generate the appropriate scripts and output directories for running novaCTF and binning tomograms by Fourier cropping using Fourier3D.
+For this tutorial, we will walk through setting up and running novaCTF.
+However, in the interests of time, precomputed 8x and 4x binned tomograms will be provided for further steps.

 Open `tomoman_novactf.param`.